 - extended repayment plans.

-In some cases, TEPSLF-eligible repayment plans may offer lower payments than traditionally-qualifying PSLF repayment plans.
-Borrowers who can’t afford traditionally-qualifying PSLF repayment plans and those who expect to be close to having 120 qualifying months towards forgiveness by October 31, 2022 may wish to consider making payments under the rules of the TEPSLF Program after the waiver ends on October 31, 2022.
+In some cases, TEPSLF-eligible repayment plans may offer lower payments than plans that qualify under the traditional PSLF rules.
+Borrowers who can’t afford the payments required under traditional PSLF rules and those who expect to be close to having 120 qualifying months towards forgiveness by the end of the federal loan payment pause may wish to consider making payments under the TEPSLF Program rules after the waiver ends on October 31, 2022.
 However, it may be risky to rely on TEPSLF since it is a temporary program with limited funding.
 It is possible that TEPSLF will no longer exist by the time borrowers reach 120 qualifying payments.
 Were this to occur, payments made under TEPSLF-eligible repayment plans would not count towards loan forgiveness under PSLF.